 I wish to inspire readers, teachers, and book clubs to bake along with their reading and promote discussion about the books we've enjoyed.

 Bathsheba Everdeen is a stubborn but hardworking young woman who inherits her grandfather’s farm just as her once-dear friend falls into personal tragedy.
-Independently making a living in a man’s world leads her to arrogance and doubtful of ever finding marriage, she thinks love to be a joke and plays a foolish trick on a neighbor, unwittingly awakening love and obsession in a bachelor’s heart.
+Independently making a living in a man’s world leads her to arrogance and doubt about ever finding marriage.
+She thinks love to be a joke and plays a foolish trick on a neighbor, unwittingly awakening love and obsession in a bachelor’s heart.
 Then folly begets folly when a soldier with a tragic past and a flattering tongue comes to town, pushing Bathsheba’s buttons and making her forget all other marriage proposals for the excitement of his flattering, alluring suggestions.
 She forgets all about the kind-eyed shepherd and friend Gabriel Oak, who has helped her through repeated tragedies; patient, but honest, and ever at her side, until she sends him away.

 Far From the Madding Crowd is suspenseful, dramatic, tragic, and yet satisfying.
 The characters’ mistakes will make you cringe, their teasing will make you laugh, and their stories are consuming until the very end, with unfathomable finishes.
 This book is perfect for anyone who wants to be pulled into a dramatic pastoral that shows how human character is the same, despite time periods or circumstances, even despite having fortunes or none.